Trump halts speech to sip water, sparks Marco Rubio flashback

 The president halted his speech to take a sip from a water bottle while discussing his 13-day trip — something for which he previously poked fun at Sen. Marco Rubio.

-“Seventeen-thousand jobs,” Trump remarked, before interrupting himself to look for water.
+“I am pleased that since January of this year, Japanese companies have announced investments in the United States worth more than $8 billion, 17,000 jobs,” Trump remarked, before interrupting himself to look for water.
 “They don’t have water, that’s OK.”

 Finding the water near the podium, he drank from the plastic bottle — and Rubio noticed.